 Hypotension: Abnormally low blood pressure.

 Hypoxemia: A low concentration of oxygen in the blood.
 This condition can make the pulmonary vessels contract and raise pulmonary artery pressure.

 Hypoxia: A low concentration of oxygen in the air that is breathed, such as occurs aboard an airliner or high on a mountain.

 - I -

-Idiopathic: A medical term that means a disease that has no underlying cause.
+Idiopathic: A medical term that is used to describe a disease that has no known underlying cause.

 Idiopathic pulmonary arterial hypertension (IPAH): Formerly called primary pulmonary hypertension (PPH).
 It means pulmonary arterial hypertension where the cause is unknown.
-It is very rare, with an incidence of approximately two to five per million worldwide.
+It is very rare, with an incidence of approximately 2 to 5 per million worldwide.
 Read more about types of PH